FICTION

 You Hope, Through Shivers and Sweat

-By Elou Carroll in Issue Five, July 2022
+by Elou Carroll in Issue Five, July 2022

 Come, come, say his hands as he leads you through the foyer, nothing to light his way but a dusting of blinking ghost lamps.
 His coat, a long affair with too many pockets, pirouettes about his legs as he twists and turns.
 Come and see what I have just for you.